Norway oil drillers may strike Sunday, no output impact

-The 159 Norwegian oil workers await a labor court ruling on Friday, after the oil industry association (the OLF) challenged the move to strike as illegal.
+The 159 Norwegian oil workers await a labour court ruling on Friday, after the oil industry association (the OLF) challenged the move to strike as illegal.

 “If the strike is found to be legal, then we proceed directly to the state mediators.
 If we cannot agree, then a strike is likely to happen,” said Frode Alfheim, deputy leader at Industri Energi.